Light $Z'$ Signatures at the LHC: Results

 \subsubsection{$Z'$ Pair Production via Exotic Higgs Mediation}

-In this final part, we investigate $Z'$ pair production via the new exotic Higgs, $h_1$.
+{In this final part, we investigate $Z'$ pair production via the new exotic Higgs, $h_1$.
 Fig.~\ref{fig:h1toZp4l} shows $\sigma (pp \to h_1 \to Z' Z' \to 4l)$ correlated to $m_{h_1}$ as well as $m_{Z'}$, for the same parameter space considered in the previous plot (again, $\sqrt s=14$ TeV).
 In this case, the four-lepton rate can be larger than $10\times10^{-3}$ pb for a light ${h_1}$ while reaching $2\times 10^{-5}$ pb for $m_{h_1}$ tending to $m_{h_2}$.
-Hence, the $h_1$ mediated process, depending on the $m_{h_1}$ values, producing a $Z'$ pair decaying into four-lepton final states, can actually the best way to access both the new Higgs and new gauge sectors of our scenario.
+Black and red lines show the SM differential cross sections for $\sqrt s=14$ TeV, calculated by MadGraph \cite{Stelzer:1994ta}, as a function of the four-lepton invariant mass with 10 GeV and 2.5 GeV bin size, respectively.
+We especially use 2.5 GeV bin size for the mass region $ m_{h_1} \geq 80 $ GeV, where the SM background is dominant.
+Similar results for the SM differential cross sections for thye four-lepton final state at $\sqrt s=13$ TeV were published by the ATLAS Collaboration in Fig. 5 of Ref. \cite{ATLAS:2021kog}.
+As seen from the figure, for $ m_{h_1} \leq 85$ GeV, we have many solutions giving a clear signal around $ m_{4l} \approx m_{h_1}$ in the four-lepton invariant mass distribution, due to a small SM background.
+The mass region $ 85$ GeV $ \leq m_{h_1} \leq 95 $ GeV is instead challenging since the $q\bar q \to Z \to 4l$ channel is dominant.
+We also have a small window in the mass region of $ 95$ GeV $ \leq m_{h_1} \leq 100$ GeV.
+Considering the solutions with largest cross sections, $ \sigma \approx 0.01$ fb without any cuts, it is possible to obtain an excess with 2.5 $ \sigma $ significance using data corresponding to an integrated luminosity of 3000 fb$^{-1}$.
+Herein, in order to reduce this background, it is possible to use invariant mass cuts for leading and$ / $or sub-leading lepton pairs.
+Hence, the $h_1$ mediated process, depending on the $m_{h_1}$ value, producing a $Z'$ pair decaying into four-lepton final states, can actually be the best way to access both the new Higgs and new gauge sectors of our scenario. }